Squatters occupy Venice homes in housing protest as tourism surges

 While acknowledging that "Venice risks extinction", regional housing agency chief Raffaele Speranzon denounced the squatters for taking matters into their own hands, saying they are jeopardising the fair allocation of homes.

-"We have funds which come to us from the region in order to maintain these buildings but frequently we can't use this money because the houses are occupied.
-In effect these are houses extracted from the community," he said.

-"Often they are passed out between friends, ignoring people who want to follow the rules or request apartments in a legal manner.
-It is like jumping the queue at the check-out till."
+"Often they are passed out between friends, ignoring people who want to follow the rules or request apartments in a legal manner."
+REUTERS